 How about when the Clippers were positive Kobe Bryant was going to sign with them in free agency only to have now Clippers adviser Jerry West talk him out of it by telling Bryant you can’t trust Donald Sterling.

 There is that tragic list of former Clippers who have died too soon.
 Malik Sealy.
 Kevin Duckworth.
 Stanley Roberts.
 Rasual Butler.
 Sean Rooks.
-Lorenzen Wright, who was murdered.
+Lorenzen Wright was murdered.